lead generation channels

 Social media has gained somewhat of a bad rap in B2B marketing, and it’s easy to see why: It’s hard to sell agency services on, say, Facebook or Instagram, unless your agency targets very specific audiences.
 For instance, if you have an agency that focuses exclusively on the fitness industry, hanging out on Instagram might make a lot of sense: with all the fitness influencers present, at least some will likely need an agency to partner with.

-Here’s the trick, though: people who are active on LinkedIn are business owners, leaders, and decision-makers, so, if you want to reach those people, LinkedIn is still your best bet.
+People who are active on LinkedIn are business owners, leaders, and decision-makers, so, if you want to reach those people, LinkedIn is still your best bet.
 And one of the best ways to convert them into leads is by using a mix of ads with lead gen forms and outbound outreach).

 For instance, you could create a report paper about the advantages of investing in SEO for a specific industry, target people in that industry with a lead gen form ad on LinkedIn, collect their email addresses and finally export LinkedIn contacts.
 You can then either run nurturing email marketing campaigns or use your sales team to reach out to them for further discussions.